Occupational health

 The University of Melbourne provides occupational health screening and monitoring services to University employees exposed to particular risks during their employment.

-Supervisors must identify the occupational health risks associated with the activities undertaken by their staff.
+Supervisors must identify the occupational health risks associated with the activities undertaken by their staff (including Graduate Research students).

 All medical records are kept strictly confidential, in line with the University Privacy Policy (MPF1104)